b-rodrigues/fput/manuscript/tidyverse.md

                   "spain", "sweden", "u.k.")
 ```

-I’ve had to change “netherlands” to “netherla” because that’s how the
+I've had to change “netherlands” to “netherla” because that's how the
 country is called in the data.
-Now let’s create a dummy variable that
+Now let's create a dummy variable that
 equals `1` for EU countries, ind `0` for the others:

 ``` sourceCode r